raquezha/Hookr/README.md

 # Hookr (Kotlin)
 I use this in my applications and I thought I just make it into a library.<br>
-Simple Utility that hook up your app to this various external applications:
+Simple Utility that hook up your app to this external applications:

 1. Inbox (SMS)
 1. Phone